journeyhorizon/coding-convention-and-guidelines/Code-Review-Guidelines.md

 ## 1.1) Sharing knowledge

 - I know that we do not have much time for code review to scan and understand full of others' code, but some amount of information will always be transferred between members.
-The knowledge can be general tips about the framework, library or programming language or invaluable domain-specific information bits.
+The knowledge can be general tips about the framework, library or programming language, software design principles or invaluable domain-specific information bits.
+- It’s always fine to leave comments that help a developer learn something new.
+Sharing knowledge is part of improving the code health of a system over time.

 ## 1.2) Spreading ownership